Aspects of Jesus

 "alphabet", writing and literature as well.

-therefore that included Greco-Roman culture.
+therefore that included Greco-Roman culture and its territory of

 - He came on the heels of a partially successful endorsement and

 adoption of democracy in Greece and its impact on other cultures.

 - The Mediterranean world of the day was generally at peace under

 the Pax Romana that was imposed by the Roman empire.
 Yeshua's

 ministry would have been seriously, adversely affected by wartime conditions,